What are the lyrics and origins of Christmas carol ‘Away in a Manger’?

-‘Away in a Manger’ is an enduring favourite at Christmas time and it’s one of the most well known carols there is – but what are the lyrics, and where did the song come from?
+‘Away in a Manger’ is an enduring favourite at Christmastime, and one of the best-known carols out there – but what are the lyrics, and where did the song come from?

-‘Away in a Manger’ was first published in the late nineteenth century – but the origins of the festive favourite have been disputed.
+‘Away in a Manger’ was first published in the late 19th century... but the origins of the festive favourite haven’t always been clear.

-Up until the twentieth century, it was believed the carol was the work of Martin Luther – a German priest – which led to the carol being named ‘Luther’s Cradle Song’.
+Up until the 20th century, it was believed the carol was the work of Martin Luther – a German priest – which led to the carol being named ‘Luther’s Cradle Song’.

 But historians have debunked this belief, as none of Luther’s writings mentioned the song and no German text for the carol has been found from earlier than 1934.

-It’s now believed the carol was first published in the Evangelical Lutheran Sunday School collection Little Children’s Book for Schools and Families, which was published in 1885.
+It’s now believed the carol originated in the Evangelical Lutheran Sunday School collection Little Children’s Book for Schools and Families, which was published in 1885.

 Indeed, the Hymnology Archive points out that the song was likely written for Martin Luther’s birth, then misleadingly attributed to Luther himself, “even though this song is not to be found in any of Luther’s hymn collections, nor it is known to have existed in any form in the German language”.

-The most well-known melody for the festive song is thought to have originally been composed by Jonathan Spilman in 1837, before being adapted in 1895 by William Kirkpatrick.
+The best-known melody for the festive song is thought to have originally been composed by Jonathan Spilman in 1837, before being adapted in 1895 by William Kirkpatrick.